 - Part 3 of the schedule to the Education (Independent School Standards) Regulations 2014, which places a duty on academies and independent schools to safeguard and promote the welfare of pupils at the School; - The Children Act 1989 (and 2004 amendment); which provides a framework for the care and protection of children; - Section 5B(11) of the Female Genital Mutilation Act 2003, as inserted by section 74 of the Serious Crime Act 2015, which places a statutory duty on teachers to report to the police where they discover that female genital mutilation (FGM) appears to have been carried out on a girl under 18; - Statutory guidance on FGM, which sets out responsibilities with regards to safeguarding and supporting girls affected by FGM; - The Rehabilitation of Offenders Act 1974, which outlines when people with criminal convictions can work with children; - Schedule 4 of the Safeguarding Vulnerable Groups Act 2006, which defines what 'regulated activity' is in relation to children; - Statutory guidance on the Prevent duty, which explains Schools' duties under the Counter-Terrorism and Security Act 2015 with respect to protecting people from the risk of radicalisation and extremism; in addition The use of social media for on-line radicalisation (July 2015); - The Human Rights Act 1998, which explains that being subjected to harassment, violence and/or abuse, including that of a sexual nature, may breach any or all of the rights which apply to individuals under the European Convention on Human Rights (ECHR); - The Equality Act 2010, which makes it unlawful to discriminate against people regarding particular protected characteristics (including disability, sex, sexual orientation, gender reassignment and race).
 This means our Governors and Head should carefully consider how they are supporting their pupils with regard to these characteristics.
 The Act allows our School to take positive action to deal with particular disadvantages affecting pupils (where we can show it's proportionate).
 This includes making reasonable adjustments for disabled pupils.
 For example, it could include taking positive action to support girls where there's evidence that they're being disproportionately subjected to sexual violence or harassment; - The Public Sector Equality Duty (PSED), which explains that we must have due regard to eliminating unlawful discrimination, harassment and victimisation.
-The PSED helps us to focus on key issues of concern and how to improve pupil outcomes.
-Some pupils may be more at risk of harm from issues such as sexual violence; homophobic, biphobic or transphobic bullying; or racial discrimination; - The Education Act (2002); - What to do if you're worried a child is being abused (2015), This advice is non-statutory, and has been produced to help practitioners identify child abuse and neglect and take appropriate action in response; - Safeguarding Children Partnership (LSCP) Arrangements (2019), This is a key contextualised document that our key safeguarding partners provide to support keeping children and young people in our area safe; - Keeping Children Safe in Education (2023) Part 5, Child-on-Child Sexual Violence and Sexual Harassment; - Sexual Exploitation 2017, This advice is non-statutory, and has been produced to help practitioners, local leaders and decision makers who work with children and families to identify child sexual exploitation and take appropriate action in response; - Promoting and supporting mental health and wellbeing in Schools and colleges (2021), This document describes the areas a School should consider to enable good mental health and wellbeing practice;
+The PSED helps us to focus on key issues of concern and how we might improve pupil outcomes.
+Some pupils may be more at risk of harm from issues such as sexual violence, homophobic, biphobic or transphobic bullying, or racial discrimination; - The Education Act (2002), which places a duty on Schools and local authorities to safeguard and promote the welfare of pupils; - What to do if you're worried a child is being abused (2015), This advice is non-statutory, and has been produced to help practitioners identify child abuse and neglect and take appropriate action in response;

-- Dealing with Allegations of Abuse against Teachers and other Staff (2012); - What to do if you think a child is being abused (2015), and - Information sharing (2018); - Relationships Education, Relationships and Sex Education (RSE) and Health Education (2019, updated September 2021), - Prevent Duty Guidance: for England and Wales (2015, updated April 2021).
+- Safeguarding Children Partnership (LSCP) Arrangements (2019), This is a key contextualised document that our key safeguarding partners provide to support keeping children and young people in our area safe; - Sexual Exploitation 2017, This advice is non-statutory, and has been produced to help practitioners, local leaders and decision makers who work with children and families to identify child sexual exploitation and take appropriate action in response; - Promoting and supporting mental health and wellbeing in Schools and colleges (2021), This document describes the areas a School should consider to enable good mental health and wellbeing practice; - What to do if you think a child is being abused (2015); - Information sharing (2024); - Relationships Education, Relationships and Sex Education (RSE) and Health Education (2019, updated September 2021), - Prevent Duty Guidance: for England and Wales (2023).